Codecademy/docs/content/javascript/concepts/requests/requests.md

 ## Response Type

-We can use `xhr.responseType` property to set the response format:
+`xhr.responseType` property can be used to set the response format:

 - `""` (default) – get as string,
 - `"text"` – get as string,